aaronparker/aaronparker.github.io/_posts/2023-12-20-user-acceptance-testing-for-vdi-with-azure-devops.md

 The install script requires the following variables to be set in [Scripted Actions Global Secure Variables](https://nmw.zendesk.com/hc/en-us/articles/4731671517335-Scripted-Actions-Global-Secure-Variables)

 * `DevOpsUrl` - the URL to our DevOps organisation
-* `DevOpsPat` - the Personal Access Token used to authenticate to Azure DevOps
+* `DevOpsPat` - the [Personal Access Token](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate) used to authenticate to Azure DevOps
 * `DevOpsPool` - the agent pool that the self-hosted agent will register with
-* `DevOpsUser` - the local user account name the install script will create
+* `DevOpsUser` - the local user account name the install script will create.
+This account will be added to the local administrators group on the target session host; therefore, I recommend you do not deploy this to production workloads
 * `DevOpsPassword` - the password for the local user account

 [![Nerdio Manager Secure Variables for the Azure Pipelines agent]({{site.baseurl}}/media/2023/12/NerdioSecureVariables.jpeg)]({{site.baseurl}}/media/2023/12/NerdioSecureVariables.jpeg)